secureCodeBox/secureCodeBox/scanners/screenshooter/README.md

 Screenshoter is a simple scanner that takes Screenshots of Websites.
 Therefore it's using an embeded Firefox Browser.

 ## Deployment
-The screenshooter `scanType` can be deployed via helm:
+The screenshooter chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)